 6. Rochmis PG, Koplon BS "Iatrogenic miliaria crystallina due to bethanechol."
 Arch Dermatol 95 (1967): 499-500

-Not all side effects for Duvoid may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Duvoid may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Duvoid (bethanechol)